Jimmy Neutron: Boy Genius: Expanded franchise

+Television series

 A sequel television series, The Adventures of Jimmy Neutron, Boy Genius, ran from July 2002 to November 2006.
 Another series, Planet Sheen, is a spin-off of the film and its 2002 series.
 It focuses on Sheen Estevez, and ran from October 2, 2010, to February 15, 2013.

 A simulator ride called Jimmy Neutron's Nicktoon Blast opened at Universal Studios Florida on April 4, 2003, and operated until August 18, 2011.
 It was set after the events of the film and featured guest appearances by other Nicktoons characters.

-The Jimmy Timmy Power Hour, a trilogy of television specials, aired between 2004 and 2006.
+The Jimmy Timmy Power Hour, a trilogy of crossover television specials with The Fairly OddParents, aired between 2004 and 2006.

-Cancelled sequel and possible reboot
+Cancelled sequel

 In February 2002, a sequel was reported in development for a summer 2004 release.
 Producer Albie Hecht reported to The Los Angeles Times that the sequel "would be made on the same budget as the first, but with a new batch of inventions and adventures in Jimmy's town of Retroville."
 On June 20, 2002, The Hollywood Reporter reported that writer Kate Boutilier had signed a writing deal with Nickelodeon Movies and Paramount Pictures to write a sequel to the film, but the sequel never materialized.
 The film was cancelled because the writers could not agree on a story and Alcorn later stated in an interview that "once the TV series came out, there wasn't a lot of incentive to make a movie when fans could simply watch Jimmy Neutron for free at home."

 In 2016, director John A. Davis stated that he has a story for a Jimmy Neutron reboot feature that he would like to make, but he is waiting for the "right situation" to make it.

 When asked about a reboot in 2020, Rob Paulsen stated "Well, I've got to tell you, man.
 I go all over the world when we don't have the coronavirus, and people love Carl.
 They love Carl.
 I don't think it would be a bad thing at all to reboot Jimmy Neutron.
 I think that's one of those shows that a lot of people would love to see again.
 It was very good.
 Really smart.
 That wouldn't surprise me."